U-Pass offers students huge savings for transportation on Saskatoon Transit. U-Pass is mandatory for full time graduate students at the U of S.

 - Students enrolled exclusively in distance education courses or programs

-To prevent fraudulent use of the U-Pass or the use of an invalid U-Pass and to protect the integrity of the U-Pass Program, Saskatoon Transit will have the right to request of any person using the U-Pass to provide additional proof of undergraduate student status at the University of Saskatchewan.
-The parties agree that any undergraduate student who cannot produce additional proof of undergraduate student status may be refused a ride.
+To prevent fraudulent use of the U-Pass or the use of an invalid U-Pass and to protect the integrity of the U-Pass Program, Saskatoon Transit will have the right to request of any person using the U-Pass to provide additional proof of graduate student status at the University of Saskatchewan.
+The parties agree that any graduate student who cannot produce additional proof of graduate student status may be refused a ride.

-Saskatoon Transit may, at its discretion, impose penalties, prosecute and/or confiscate a U-Pass sticker with no refund of payment if an undergraduate student enrolled in the U-Pass Program:
+Saskatoon Transit may, at its discretion, impose penalties, prosecute and/or confiscate a U-Pass sticker with no refund of payment if a graduate student enrolled in the U-Pass Program:

 a. attempts to use a fraudulent U-Pass;